aws/aws-toolkit-azure-devops/README.md

 The AWS Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with AWS services including Amazon S3, AWS Elastic Beanstalk, AWS CodeDeploy, AWS Lambda, AWS CloudFormation, Amazon Simple Queue Service and Amazon Simple Notification Service, and run commands using the AWS Tools for Windows PowerShell module and the AWS CLI.
 The tools include a new service endpoint type, *AWS*, to supply AWS credentials to the tasks at runtime.

+The AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).

 ## Highlighted Features

 ### Create an AWS Credentials Connection